Living in Oulu

 Students who are members of the student union and have paid the membership fee are entitled to various discounts for transportation costs and student meals.

-Third Country citizens must provide proof of adequate funds (800 EUR/month) to cover your costs during your stay in Finland.
+Third Country citizens must provide proof of adequate funds (800 EUR/month in case of a residence permit / mobility notification for studies longer than 90 days, and 50 EUR/day in case of a visa for studies shorter or 90 days) to cover your costs during your stay in Finland.
 See more in the section “Visa, Residence Permit or Mobility Notification”.
 If you need to change money, please note that currency exchange is available in the capitol area only, for example when arriving to the Helsinki airport.

 Moving to & Settling in Oulu